gardener/documentation/hugo/content/050-tutorials/content/howto/debug-a-pod/_index.md

 1. the container image is not updated

-Basically, the commands `kubectl logs ...` and `kubectl describe ...` with different parameters are used to get more detailed information.
+Basically, the commands `kubectl logs ...` and `kubectl describe ...` with additional parameters are used to get more detailed information.
 By calling e.g. `kubectl logs --help` you get more detailed information about the command and its parameters.